Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Computational examples

-To confirm that accuracy of our computed bounds, we computed various period orbits and the LE sums along each of these orbits.
-We used the Tsit5 solver from the OrdinaryDiffEq.jl package \citep{rackauckas2017differentialequations} to solve integrate the ODE systems, find periodic orbits and compute LEs.
-For a given periodic orbit of period $T$, the LEs $\mu_k$ were found using the eigenvalues of the Jacobian $D\phi^T$.
-To compute the sums $\Mu_k$, we simply sum the $\mu_k$ in descending order.
+To confirm the sharpness of our numerical bounds, we also computed various periodic orbits and the LE sums along each of these orbits.
+We used the Tsit5 solver from the OrdinaryDiffEq.jl package \citep{DifferentialEquations.jl-2017} to integrate the ODE systems, find periodic orbits and compute LEs.
+For an orbit with period $T$, the Jacobian $D\phi^T$ of the one-period flow map was constructed by automatic differentiation using the ForwardDiff.jl package \citep{RevelsLubinPapamarkou2016}.
+Then, the real parts of the Jacobian's eigenvalues give the LEs $\mu_k$.
+From these $\mu_k$ we calculate the periodic orbit's LE sums $\Mu_k$ and Lyapunov dimension.